)

 160 Leroy Street

-Set along the Hudson River waterfront, 160 Leroy Street is a 12-story residential building defined by a curved white concrete façade and diamond-faceted glazing.
+Set along the West Village’s Hudson River waterfront, 160 Leroy Street offers 57 unique luxury condominiums enclosed within a curvilinear white concrete façade with decorative diamond-faceted floor-to-ceiling windows atop an illuminated base.

 | Client | Ian Schrager Company, Ares Management, Weinberg Properties, William Gottlieb Real Estate |